disutils/disutils/README.md

+Here’s the revised README with the clarification on contributions being voluntary:

+---

 # Disutils Team

 Welcome to **Disutils Team**!
 We're a group of developers focused on creating powerful and efficient bots for various purposes.
-Our bots, which include **Sentinel**, **Playdis**, **UtiliCore**, **Harmodify**, **HelpDesk**, **Spotlight**, and **PrivateEyes**, are built to make managing, entertaining, securing, and moderating digital communities easier.
+Our bots, which include **Sentinel**, **Playdis**, **UtiliCore**, **Harmodify**, **HelpDesk**, **Spotlight**, and **PrivateEyes**, are built to make managing, entertaining, securing, and moderating discord communities easier.

-While Disutils has a variety of bots designed to make discord a better place, **none of these bots are open source**.
+While Disutils has a variety of bots designed to make Discord a better place, **none of these bots are open source**.
 This means that our codebase is private and isn't available for public access.
 However, we’re constantly looking to expand our team and collaborate with talented people who share our vision.

 ---

 ## Want to Join the Disutils Team?

 If you're excited about contributing to our projects and have a passion for developing tools that make a difference, we’d love to hear from you!
+Please note that all contributions to the Disutils Team are **voluntary**.
+This is a **collaborative effort for those who want to gain experience, share their skills, and make an impact**—it is not a paid position.

-We're currently looking for helpers and team members in various roles.
+We're currently looking for helpers and team members in various roles, so if you're ready to dive in, we’d love to have you onboard!

 ---